-Some SDR / BDR roles are heavy phone, some are heavy email / Linkedin.
+Other SDR / BDR roles are heavy phone, some are heavy email / Linkedin.
 Some are heavy inbound (i.e. qualifying leads who have indicated interest).

 The role can vary significantly from company to company, so you need to do your homework.

-Account Executive (AE)
+Account Executive Salary (AE)

 If you have past sales experience in a closing role (where you handled the sales process all the way to the sale), you may be able to leapfrog the SDR / BDR role and go straight into a SaaS Account Executive role.
-By no means is it guaranteed that you won’t have to start in the SDR / BDR role for 6-12 months if you’re new to SaaS, but we’ve helped many high-performing sales reps make the leap straight into becoming an Account Executive in SaaS after working in other industries.
+By no means is it guaranteed that you won’t have to start in the SDR / BDR role for 6-12 months if you’re new to tech sales, but we’ve helped many high-performing sales reps make the leap straight into becoming an Account Executive in SaaS after working in other industries.